chapel-lang/chapel/doc/rst/language/spec/statements.rst

 Zipper Iteration
 ~~~~~~~~~~~~~~~~

-When multiple iterators are iterated over in a zipper context, on each
+When multiple iterand expressions are traversed in a loop using a
-iteration, each expression is iterated over, the values are returned by
+`zip()` expression, the corresponding values yielded by each iterand
-the iterators in a tuple and assigned to the index, and then statement
-is executed.

-The shape of each iterator, the rank and the extents in each dimension,
-must be identical.
+are combined into a tuple, as represented by the loop's index
+variable(s).
+The first iterand in the `zip()` expression is said to
+`lead` the loop's iterations, determining the size and shape of the
+iteration space.
+Subsequent expressions `follow` the lead iterand.
+In most cases, these follower iterands are expected to conform to the
+number, and shape, of values yielded by the leader.
+For example, if
+the first iterand is a 2D array with `m` rows and `n` columns,
+subsequent iterands will need to support iteration over a 2D `m` x `n`
+space as well.

    *Example (zipper.chpl)*.